-A fiscal sponsor is a nonprofit organization that provides fiduciary oversight, financial management, and other administrative services to help build the capacity of charitable projects that do not have their own 501(c)(3) charitable status.
-Organizations that do not have 501(c)(3) status may work with a fiscal sponsor to receive grants from the Trust and its affiliates.
-Organizations that use a fiscal sponsor to receive grants must ensure that their fiscal sponsor organization has an up-to-date Organization Profile in GrantCentral, the CCT grants management system, at the time of application submission.
+A fiscal sponsor is a nonprofit organization that provides fiduciary oversight, financial management, and other administrative services to help build the capacity of charitable projects that do not have their own 501c3 charitable status.
+Organizations that do not have 501c3 status may work with a fiscal sponsor to receive grants from the Trust and its affiliates.
+Organizations that use a fiscal sponsor to receive grants must ensure that their fiscal sponsor organization has an up-to-date Organization Profile in https://community-cct.force.com/grantcentral/s/, the CCT grants management system, at the time of application submission.
 Grant applications will not be accepted from organizations whose fiscal sponsor does not have an account in GrantCentral.